NiazAhmed151/BKYSC_MockWebSite/README.md

-The first website I created, a near duplicate of brooklynyouthsportsclub.org
+The is the first website I created and is a near duplicate of and older version of brooklynyouthsportsclub.org.
+IT was made using HTML, CSS, and Vanilla Javascript.